harvester/docs/versioned_docs/version-v1.3/logging/harvester-logging.md

 ###### Filters

 Filters allow you to transform, process, and mutate the logs.
-In the text edit, you will find descriptions of the supported filters, but for more information, you can visit the list of [supported filters](https://kube-logging.dev/docs/configuration/plugins/filters/).
+For more information, see the list of supported [filters](https://kube-logging.dev/docs/configuration/plugins/filters/).

 #### From CLI